Dive Theory – Scuba Tanks and Cylinders

 - If inspecting a steel cylinder, lightly strike the cylinder with a small hammer while holding the tank by the valve and off the ground.
 It should produce a bell like ring.

 - Using a tank vise, remove the valve from the cylinder.

 - Sniff the air in the cylinder for any strange odors.

-- Strange and offensive odors may require the cylinder to
+- Strange and offensive odors may require the cylinder to be cleaned.

 - Using a light wand, inspect the interior of the cylinder for any indications.
 Pay particular attention to the crown area of the cylinder.

 - The inside of aluminum tanks will have different finishes depending on the manufacturer and year of production.
 They can be an almost black (Alrock) finish, dull gray, or shiny.
 There may also be some streaking of the finish.
 These are all normal.

 - The inside of a steel cylinder is usually a dull mat gray.
 There may be some flash rust showing as a very light reddish coating.
 Of note is obvious rust deposits.
 These must be removed.

 - Using a 2x right angle mirror and light, slowly inspect the threads.
 On aluminum cylinders made of 6351 T6 be very critical in the test.
 It is advisable to utilize an eddy current tester for crack detection if one is available.

 - Verify the correct number of continuous good threads starting from the top.